-Emily Davidson is an artist, activist and graphic designer based in Kjipuktuk (Halifax, Nova Scotia).
-Her artistic practice uses printmaking to investigate the history of leftist political movements, imagine utopian futures, and agitate for social justice causes.
+Emily Davidson is a white settler artist, activist and graphic designer based in Kjipuktuk (Halifax, Nova Scotia).
+Her artistic practice uses printmaking as an entry point to investigate histories, imagine new futures, and agitate for social justice causes.
 Her current research / creation focuses on the entangled relationship of print media in historic and ongoing colonization of Indigenous lands across Turtle Island and interrogates and the role printers played in Transatlantic Slavery in the territories that became Canada.
 Emily graduated from NSCAD University in 2009 (BFA, Interdisciplinary) and is a current MFA candidate at NSCAD.
+Emily is a Research Assistant at the Institute for the Study of Canadian Slavery, NSCAD University.

 Letterpress on paper and sign vinyl, 2020.
 Installed in the windows of the Dawson Printshop at NSCAD University for unpunctuated: NSCAD MFA Group Show.